MehimoNemo/LethalCompanyShrinkRay/README.md

 > client-sided options are marked with a \*, others will by synced with the host.

 ## Known bugs ##
-+ Shrunken players sometimes face the wrong direction when climbing ladders
 + Shrinkray floats above the ground when dropped
-+ Weight of held players not updating
-+ Jetpack offset for shrunken players
 + Collision detection when holding players not accurate enough

 ## Planned features ##
 - Animations for holding / throwing players
-- Improved ray sfx
 - Make sandworms unlikely targeting shrunken players

 ## Got more ideas? ##